HERMES-DKZ/linked-open-data-humanities/episodes/introduction.md

 By visualizing the data, it becomes easier to see why this way of storing and structuring knowledge is so efficient and valuable.
-Imagine a much larger mind map with significantly more information—this could reveal connections between people that were previously invisible.
+Imagine a much larger mind map with significantly more information.
+This could reveal connections between people that were previously invisible.
 Furthermore, if researchers from different locations collaborate on such a mind map, additional insights and knowledge can be discovered.
+In very theorital and ideal scenario it would be possible to draw a mindmap with every information in the world to find a connection from you to Bill Gates.

 :::::::::::::::::::::::::::::::::::::: challenge